Adult Learning and Employment

 Some courses are specifically designed to support parents and their families and are likely to be available in the daytime, evenings, and weekends.

-Courses funded by the government, including ESOL and Level 3 - Courses for Job Offer, will be free of charge to Ukrainian nationals living in the United Kingdom under either the Ukraine Family Scheme, or the Ukraine Sponsorship Scheme (Homes for Ukraine).
+Courses funded by the government, including ESOL and Level 3 - Courses for Job Offer, will be free of charge to Ukrainian nationals living in the United Kingdom on Ukraine scheme visas.
 Local training providers may charge a small fee for private classes.

 To find out about opportunities in your area: